shoeffner/mthesis/src/gaze_library.md

 `gaze_simple`.
 To compile the program, only a short CMake configuration file as shown in
 @cl:cmakegazesimple is needed.
-It configures the compiler to link the executable to Dlib, OpenCV and Gaze by searching the library locations in lines 5--7 and linking against them in lines 10--11.
+It configures the compiler to link the executable to Dlib, OpenCV and \Gaze{} by searching the library locations in lines 5--7 and linking against them in lines 10--11.
 By calling `cmake .. && make` from a `build` directory next to the source file, the program will be built.